RunestoneInteractive/RunestoneServer/docker/README.rst

 .. note::

-    These instructions have been tested on Ubuntu 20.04 and should work on any version of Ubuntu 18.04+ Installation on older versions of Ubuntu or other Linux distributions may require adjustments.
+    These instructions have been tested on Ubuntu 20.04 and should work on any version of Ubuntu 18.04+.

-    Installing directly on other OS's is likely more trouble than it is worth.
-    If your native OS is Mac or Windows, it is recommended you install in a Linux VM.
-    If you are trying to install in a Windows hosted virtual machine, avoid installing into a shared folder - permissions issues will likely prevent the deployment from working.
+    Installation on older versions of Ubuntu or other Linux distributions may require adjustments.
+    These instructions have also been tested on OS X. For Windows, use WSL, VirtualBox, or other similar virtualization software.

 Setup